Factorizable joint shift revisited: Specific assumptions for faciliting calculations

 Define in the setting of Section~\ref{se:setting} the probability measure $P_X \otimes P_Y$ on $(\Omega, \mathcal{F})$ as the product measure of $P_X$ and $P_Y$.
 Then $P_X \otimes P_Y$ is uniquely determined as the distribution on $(\Omega, \mathcal{F})$ such that $X$ and $Y$ are independent, i.e.~by the property

 In general, it holds that $P_X \otimes P_Y \neq P$ but the marginal distributions of $X$ and $Y$ under $P_X \otimes P_Y$ and $P$ are equal.

 \begin{assumption}[Absolute continuity of source distribution] In the setting of Section~\ref{se:setting}, the source distribution $P$ is absolutely continuous on $(\Omega, \mathcal{F})$ with respect to the product measure $P_X \otimes P_Y$ of the feature source distribution $P_X$ and the label source distribution $P_Y$.
-Denote the density of $P$ with respect to $P_X \otimes P_Y$ by $\varphi$, i.e.~it holds that\footnote{ $\varphi$ serves as a representation of the dependence structure of $X$ and $Y$ under $P$ in a similar way as a copula expresses the dependence structure of a random vector in a Euclidean space \cite[cf.][Theorem~2.1.1 and Theorem~2.2.1 (Sklar's theorem)]{durante2016principles}.}
+Denote the density of $P$ with respect to $P_X \otimes P_Y$ by $\varphi$, i.e.~it holds that\footnote{ $\varphi$ serves as a representation of the dependence structure of $X$ and $Y$ under $P$ in a similar way as a copula expresses the dependence structure of a random vector in a Euclidean space (cf.~Durante and Sempi~\cite{durante2016principles}, Theorem~2.1.1 and Theorem~2.2.1 (Sklar's theorem)).}

 \end{assumption}

 Observe that Assumption~\ref{as:discrete} implies Assumption~\ref{as:aux} if $0 < P[Y=i]$, $i = 1, \ldots, d$, with

 The choice of $P_X \otimes P_Y$ as reference measure in Assumption~\ref{as:aux} is convenient because no additional assumptions on the structural properties of the instance space $(\Omega, \mathcal{F})$ are required, in contrast e.g.~to the case where the Lebesgue measure serves as reference measure.
 Nonetheless, having a density of $P$ with respect to $P_X \otimes P_Y$ does not exclude representations of $P$ with other densities for computational purposes.
 For instance, if $P_X$ and $P_Y$ have both Lebesgue densities, then by the density chain rule $P$ also has a Lebesgue density.